Baseball in Cuba: Cuban baseball becomes international (1898–1933)

 The Spanish–American War brought increased opportunities to play against top teams from the United States.
 Also, the Cuban League admitted black players beginning in 1900.
-Soon many of the best players from the Northern American Negro leagues were playing on integrated teams in Cuba.
+Soon many of the best players from the North American Negro leagues were playing on integrated teams in Cuba.
 Beginning in 1908, Cuban teams scored a number of successes in competition against major league baseball teams, behind outstanding players such as pitcher José Méndez and outfielder Cristóbal Torriente (who were both enshrined in the United States' National Baseball Hall of Fame in 2006).
 By the 1920s, the level of play in the Cuban League was superb, as Negro league stars like Oscar Charleston and John Henry Lloyd spent their winters playing in Cuba.
 Furthermore, Cuban teams began flocking to the United States, and with it, intertwining Latino and African American baseball cultures.
-Defeats at the hand of colored teams in Cuba posed a threat to some Americans, one being the American Baseball League head, Ban Johnson, who had said, “We want no makeshift club calling themselves the Athletics to go to Cuba to be beaten by colored teams”.
-This might have limited some opportunities but overall, baseball in Cuba was thriving and incorporating its own twists backed by the multi ethical ties of those who were playing it.
-It’s often said that the United States is to thank for the spreading of baseball across the country, but it’s really the citizens of Cuba, who were the ones who had a deep love and passion for the sport, so much so, that they can even be attributed with helping baseball spread to places like the Dominican Republic, Puerto Rico, and Venezuela.
+Defeats at the hand of colored teams in Cuba posed a threat to some Americans, one being the American Baseball League head, Ban Johnson, who had said, "We want no makeshift club calling themselves the Athletics to go to Cuba to be beaten by colored teams".
+This might have limited some opportunities but overall, baseball in Cuba was thriving and incorporating its own twists backed by the multiethnic ties of those who were playing it.
+It is often said that the United States is to thank for the spreading of baseball across the country, but it is really the citizens of Cuba, who were the ones who had a deep love and passion for the sport, so much so, that they can even be attributed with helping baseball spread to places like the Dominican Republic, Puerto Rico, and Venezuela.